aiverify-foundation/moonshot-ui/README.md

 `git clone git@github.com:moonshot-admin/moonshot-ui.git`

-- In the cloned project root directly (/moonshot-ui), create `.env` file containing this variable:
+- In the cloned project root directory (/moonshot-ui), create `.env` file containing this variable:

 ```
 # This should be the URL of the Moonshot Web Api module which was started in the previous section.